tzConnectBerlin/prediction-market-contracts/docs/storage.md

 	  * Key
 	    * `originator : address` : Address of the liquidity provider
 		* `market_id : nat` : The prediction market for which liquidity is provided
-	  * Union type of the following possibilities
+	  * Union type of the following options
-	    * `Liquidity_reward_updated_at : nat` : The last block level where this liquidity provider has had their reward tokens withdrawn.
+	    * `Liquidity_reward_updated_at : nat` : Block level where this liquidity provider has had their reward tokens withdrawn
-		* `Bet` : If the liquidity provider had participated in the auction, and not withdrawn their allocations yet, this type holds the details of their bet.
+		* `Bet` : If the liquidity provider had participated in the auction, and not withdrawn their allocations yet, this type holds the details of their bet
-		  * `predicted_probability : fixedpoint` : A fixed point representation of the probability of a Yes outcome predicted in the bet.
+		  * `predicted_probability : fixedpoint` : A fixed point representation of the probability of a Yes outcome predicted in the bet
-		  * `quantity : nat` : The amount of currency tokens placed down for the bet.
+		  * `quantity : nat` : The amount of currency tokens placed down for the bet

 ## Details

+### Fixed point numbers
+Fractional numbers and those requiring high precision are handled in a base2 fixed point representation.

+Fixed point numbers are represented by the `fixedpoint` type that doesn't unify with `nat` in LIGO, but compiles to a simple `nat` in Michelson.
+This is to make interoperability simple, while ensuring correct semantics at compile time.

+The conversion from `nat` to `fixedpoint` is a left-shift by 64 bits, while conversion back (essentially implementing a floor function) is a right-shift by the same.

+Fixed point 1.0 is represented as 2^64.

 ### Token-market mapping
 Tokens and markets are mapped to each other in a deterministic fashion.
 The basis of a market's token identifiers is gained by left-shifting the market id by 3.